-- Parents/carers have a responsibility to: - Understand and adhere to the relevant school policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school or other agencies. - Speak to school staff if they have any concerns about the welfare, well-being and safety of their children.
+- Parents/carers have a responsibility to: - Understand and adhere to the relevant school policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school or other agencies. - Speak to school staff if they have any concerns about the welfare, well-being and safety of their children.

-10. Recognising Indicators of abuse and neglect
+10. Recognising Indicators of abuse, neglect and exploitation

-- All staff at Tetherdown are made aware of the definitions and indicators of abuse and neglect (see below), as identified by Working Together to Safeguard Children (2018; updated 1 July 2022) and Keeping Children Safe in Education (KCSIE) 2023.

-- All staff understand that children can be at risk of harm inside and outside of the school/college, inside

-and outside of home and online.

-- Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of

-others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of
+- All staff at Tetherdown are made aware of the definitions and indicators of abuse, neglect and exploitation (see below and Appendix 1), as identified by Working Together to Safeguard Children (2018; updated 1 July 2022) and Keeping Children Safe in Education (KCSIE) 2024. - All staff understand that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online. - Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.

-domestic abuse.

 - Tetherdown recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

-- Physical abuse
+- o Physical abuse

-- Sexual abuse
+- o Sexual abuse

-- o Emotional abuse
+- Emotional abuse

 - Neglect

-The school recognises that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+The school recognises that abuse, neglect, exploitation and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
 In most cases, multiple issues will overlap with one another.

-For further information see Appendix 1 of this policy and Appendix 7 for links to advice and support.
+For further information see Appendix 1 of this policy and Appendix 4 for links to advice and support.